MattDierick/RTD-NGINX-App-Protect-UDF/source/class5/module3/lab1/lab1.rst

 Step 9 - Install the NGINX Plus and App Protect packages manually
 #################################################################

-In this module, we will manually install the NGINX Plus and NGINX App Protect modules in CentOS from the official repository.
+In this lab, we will manually install the NGINX Plus and NGINX App Protect labs in CentOS from the official repository.

 .. warning:: NGINX Plus private key and cert are already installed on the CentOS.
 Don't share them.